clux/modul8/Readme.md

 # modul8 - modularize your web applications

- modul8 is a modularity enforcing code packager for JavaScript web applications.
+ modul8 is a modularity enforcing code packager and analyzer for JavaScript web applications.
  Like a normal code packager, it will dynamically pull in dependencies from multiple paths and compile and combine the dynamically ordered set of dependencies into a single browser compatible JavaScript file.
 This means your application can consist entirely of JavaScript/CoffeeScript CommonJS modules, and your code can be used verbatim on the server as long as it does not reference browser only dependencies like the DOM.